AISViz/AISdb/README.md

 pytest ./aisdb/tests/ --maxfail=10
 ```

 The Rust engine has its own gates, run from the `aisdb_lib` directory with `cargo fmt --check`, `cargo clippy --features sqlite,postgres`, and `cargo test --features sqlite,postgres`.
-Continuous integration builds wheels for Linux, macOS, and Windows, verifies they install cleanly with uv, and runs the full test suite, including the PostgreSQL and TimescaleDB paths, on every push and pull request.
+Continuous integration builds wheels for Linux, macOS, and Windows, smoke-tests the Linux wheel installation with uv, and runs the test suite against PostgreSQL 17 (with TimescaleDB on Linux and macOS) for pushes to `master`, tags, and pull requests.

 ## Services

 Beyond the Python package, the repository contains the deployable pieces of a self-hosted AISdb stack, each in its own top-level folder.

-- `receiver/` decodes live NMEA streams from an antenna or aggregator feed, persists them locally, and rebroadcasts to downstream clients
+- `receiver/` decodes live NMEA streams from an antenna or aggregator feed, persists them to a local SQLite or PostgreSQL database, and rebroadcasts to downstream clients
 - `database_server/` serves vectorized vessel tracks from PostgreSQL over a WebSocket API
 - `aisdb_web/` is the JavaScript and WebAssembly map front end bundled into the Python wheel
 - `client_webassembly/` compiles the in-browser geometry processing used by the map